codeclimate/codeclimate-rubocop/config/contents/style/block_delimiters.md

     # Methods listed in the BracesRequiredMethods list, such as 'sig'
     # in this example, will require `{...}` braces.
 This option takes
-    # precedence over all other configurations except IgnoredMethods.
+    # precedence over all other configurations except AllowedMethods.

     # bad
     sig do